 Mastercrafters Clock Motors

 My business is rebuilding your original motor, when possible.
 All of these motors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and has a 2-year warranty, which brings your total cost to $165.00.
 The internal coil does short out over time and even if your motor passes the heat test, I cannot be positive that your coil has the strength to do its job.
 Therefore with any original motor I can only offer 1/2 ($75.00) refund should it fail during the 2-year warranty.
 If I have another in stock, then I will offer to try another but that would be the end of the warranty because I cannot offer a warranty in perpetude on these old motors.
 I do not know of any substitute.
 I must have the old motor.
 If your motor is dead then at least I'll have it to match it to the one I'll use from inventory exactly.
-Using one from inventory adds $50.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
-My turnaround is 4 to 6 weeks for motor/rotor service and 3 to 4 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
+Using one from inventory adds $100.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
+My turnaround is 4 to 6 weeks for motor/rotor service, 6 to 8 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
-Expedited service adds $100.00 and if you choose expedite and I cannot return a working motor then the $100.00 is still due and all work is done in Clinic.
-If after the normal waiting period the motor still is not satisfactory then it is returned at no charge.
-If you want to send in the clock for motor replacement, please be advised that shipping will jump from $15.00 to $100.00 with everything else staying the same.
-The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
+If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $85.00 with everything else staying the same.
+The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
 I can ship at that price for clocks up to 22" long ($250.00 total).
 Overhaul Mastercrafters clock motor $150.00 Labor and cleaning of movement $50.00 Return shipping and handling $50.00 Total $250.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
 Most times the movement does not need to be overhauled but if it did then you're looking at an additional $300.00 for a possible total of $550.00, then the movement would have the same 2-year warranty as the motor.

 Installing the Mastercrafters motor is fairly straight forward.
 It is a bayonet fit where there are three "stubs" that fit into three larger holes on the movement and these holes shrink to hold it in place with a twist.
 Counterclockwise for off and clockwise for install.
 There should be a three holed tension washer, that goes in between the plate and the motor for tension in order to keep the motor in place.
 If you don't have the washer, then I will supply one at no cost.

 I'm asked how long the clock will run?
 As far as how long the clock will work, that's not an answerable question because of the factors involved.
 The first and most important is the fiber drive gear.
 This is a phenolic resin wheel and does deteriorate over time.
 If that's in good to great shape then the clock will most likely run until that particular wheel wears out.
 Most, if not all, Mastercrafters and Sessions Electric clocks have this fiber (phenolic) gear, which is driven by the motor.
 These drivegears usually break at far too great of a rate.
 I have a small stock of these gears, which are guaranteed to be an exact replacement and if needed these gears add $50.00 to the repair.
 Fiber gear for both Mastercrafters and Sessions.
 The second factor is your household current.
 All motors have a coil inside them and they will weaken or even short out when there is a power surge.
 If you put in the money to get your clock running then put in the money to have it plugged into a power surge protector strip.

 One thing you can do before you send in the motor is to take a Multimeter or Volt/Ohm meter, these are less than $10.00 at any hardware store, and with no current on the motor, set the meter to Ohms and touch the two leads to the end of the wires or the posts where the wires connect and see if you get a reading.
 Just about any reading is a good one.
 But if you get no reading what-so-ever then the motor's coil is dead and I cannot repair your motor.
 You should still send it in because I may have an identical one in inventory that I can rebuild.
 Please don't assume I have an identical motor in inventory.
 It is extremely important you test the coil before you send the motor and please contact me before you send a motor with a dead coil.
-If I do use a motor from inventory, that increases your costs by $50.00.
+If I do use a motor from inventory, that increases your costs by $100.00.
 If you get a reading, then plug it in for at least 24 hours and see how hot the motor gets.
-If you can hold it in your hand of fingers for 10 seconds without being burned then the coil would be good enough to rebuilt the motor around it.
+If you can hold it with your fingers for 10 seconds without being burned then the coil would be good enough to rebuilt the motor around it.
 If you can't then it's not rebuildable because there are too many shorts in the coil and the motor would not have enough torque to last or perhaps not run at all.
 You can always have me clean and lubricate a motor that is running too hot.
 The "catch" is that I will not warranty nor guarantee it will work more that a few minutes and the $165.00 will NOT be applicable to any future work even if it is to replace that very same now non-working motor.
 Some have taken this chance and it has worked out but that is a chance that you will be taking if you go that route.
 If you don't want to test it with current, then I'll be happy to and do that right off when the motor is received, so you'll know what we're dealing with.

 I finally have a source for the phenolic wheels used to drive the animation, "swinging girl, swinging boy and girl, fireplace, carousel," and so forth.
 This wheel has to be mounted and tested to make sure it works and I add $100.00 to the cost of the motor or movement overhaul.
 I'll NOT do this service as a stand alone and it must be part of a motor or movement overhaul or it's simply not worth my time.
 This will only work for the pre 1960 movements, so on the movements listed below this will not work.